The Canadian born Jean Vanier, a philosopher and advocate for people and children with disabilities said,

 We know from reading your applications there is so much more to do.
 The task of selecting four applicants from 100 was an extremely difficult one.
 We have much more to learn and our work is only beginning.
 Hearing the struggles and challenges you have all overcome reminds us of the importance to provide a voice and share your stories to educate and raise awareness of the challenges you face in accessing sport.
 We thank you for being a part of this year's applications and we want to continually talk and engage with all of you to help you achieve your sporting dreams.

-This year the foundation will provide four grants of $2000 each which can be used for any project that helps to build participation in sport to ensure that no-one gets left on the sidelines.
+This year the foundation has a number of grants for individuals and clubs to help build access and participation in sport to ensure that no-one gets left on the sidelines.

 Make a difference and make a donation that will go towards providing financial assistance and support to enable children with a physical disability to participate in sporting activities.Donate now